Jane Eyre (1996): Master Director, Choppy Script

 the trite invented dialogue that is too profuse in this film.

-her grave, and then, in a scene of instant transformation, emerges from the cemetery as an 18-year-old about to
+and then, in a scene of instant transformation, emerges from the cemetery as an 18-year-old about to board a

 cloying).